 Prince George Photo SimonSees.com

-Prince George is the largest city in northern British Columbia.
-The area surrounding it, however, still displays the beauty that visitors expect.
-There are many parks in the area that provide opportunities for hikes and walks.
-There are also fishing and hunting opportunities in certain seasons.
+Prince George is the largest city in Northern British Columbia, located at the junction of Yellowhead Highway 16 and Alaska Highway 97.
+The city is situated where the Nechako River joins the Fraser River and is surrounded by beautiful lakes and the rolling hills of the Nechako Plateau.
+The natural beauty and abundance of parks provide great hiking and walking opportunities.
+Fishing and hunting are also popular in certain seasons.
 Rivers and lakes in the area allow for canoeing and kayaking, with guided and unguided tours available.
-In winter, the region becomes a wonderland with numerous outdoor activities such as snowmobiling, snow-shoeing, skiing, snowboarding, and much more.
+In winter, the region becomes a wonderland with numerous outdoor activities such as snowmobiling, snowshoeing, skiing, snowboarding, and much more.

 The community of Summit Lake is just 52 km (32 mi) to the north, making all of its amenities well within reach.